satyabayagani/Project_UnPlatforms/README.md

 ### Installing Dependencies:
 Now to Install dependencies in both frontend and backend folder to run our react-app
-- Change the working directory to frontend in IDE and run `npm install`
+- Change the working directory to frontend in IDE terminal or command prompt and run `npm install`
-- Change the working directory to backend in IDE and run `npm install`
+- Change the working directory to backend in IDE terminal or command prompt and run `npm install`

 # Configurations:
 #### Configuring sequelize: